Trow-Registry/trow/docs/USER_GUIDE.md

 The first place to look for debugging information is in the output from the `kubectl describe` command.
 It's worth looking at the output for the deployment, replicaset and pod.
-Assuming the namespace for the Trow is "trow" (if you used the quick-install it will be kube-public):
+Assuming the namespace for the Trow is "trow":

 ```
 $ kubectl describe deploy -n trow trow-deploy